 d) that the band 645-862 MHz is allocated on a primary basis to the aeronautical radionavigation service in the countries listed in No. 5.312;

-e) that cellular mobile systems in the three Regions in the bands below 1 GHz operate using various channelling arrangements;

-f) that where cost considerations warrant the installation of fewer base stations, such as in rural and/or sparsely populated areas, bands below 1 GHz are generally suitable for implementing mobile systems including IMT;

-g) that bands below 1 GHz are important, especially for some developing countries and countries with large areas where economic solutions for low population density areas are necessary,
+e) that Resolution 232 (WRC-12) provided for specification of the technical and regulatory conditions applicable to the mobile service allocation in the band 694-790 MHz, taking into account the results of ITU-R studies, including studies on compatibility between the mobile service and other services currently allocated in the frequency band 694-790 MHz,

 noting

 a) that, as a result of the transition from analogue to digital terrestrial television broadcasting, some countries are planning to make, or are making, the band 694-862 MHz, or parts of that band, available for applications in the mobile service;

-b) that the transition from analogue to digital television shall end on 17 June 2015 at 0001 hours UTC according to Article 12.6 of the GE06 Agreement;
+b) that the timing of the deployment of IMT in the band 694-790 MHz is likely to vary from country to country, and that while some administrations may decide to use all or part of the band for IMT, other countries may continue to operate the broadcasting service and/or other services to which the band is also allocated;

-c) that the transition from analogue to digital television is expected to result in situations where parts or all of the band 470-806/862 MHz will be used extensively for both analogue and digital terrestrial transmissions, and that the demand for spectrum during the transition period may be even greater than the stand-alone usage of analogue broadcasting systems;
+c) that the transition from analogue to digital television or from one generation of digital television systems to another will result in situations where parts or all of the band 470-806/862 MHz will be used extensively for the simultaneous operation of different television systems, and that the demand for spectrum during the transition period may be even greater than the stand-alone usage of analogue broadcasting systems,

-d) that Recommendation ITU-R M.819 describes the objectives to be met by IMT in order to meet the needs of developing countries, and in order to assist them to “bridge the gap” between their communication capabilities and those of developed countries;

-e) that Recommendation ITU-R M.1645 also describes the coverage objectives of IMT;

-f) that WRC-12 has approved Resolution 233 (WRC-12) which includes studies to be carried out by ITU-R in time for WRC-15,

 recognizing

-a) that there is a need, in many developing countries and countries with large areas of low population density, for the cost-effective implementation of IMT, and that the propagation characteristics of frequency bands below 1 GHz identified in Nos.
-5.286AA and 5.317A result in larger cells;

-b) that some countries also plan to use the band 470-862 MHz for HDTV and other higher definition modes;
+a) that some countries also plan to use the band 470-862 MHz for HDTV and other higher definition modes of television broadcasting;

-c) that in Region 1, in accordance with No. 5.296, a number of countries have deployments of applications ancillary to broadcasting operating on a secondary basis, which provide tools for the daily content production for the broadcast service;
+b) that in the band 694-790 MHz in Region 1, in accordance with No. 5.296, a number of countries have deployments of applications ancillary to broadcasting and programme-making, operating on a secondary basis, which provide tools for the daily content production for the broadcast service;

-d) that the GE06 Agreement contains provisions for the terrestrial broadcasting service and other primary terrestrial services, a Plan for digital television, and a list of stations of other primary terrestrial services;
+c) that in accordance with Resolution ITU-R 59, studies are being carried out regarding possible solutions for global/regional harmonization of frequency bands and tuning ranges for terrestrial electronic news gathering in frequency bands that are already allocated to the fixed service, mobile service or broadcasting service;

-e) that the time-frame and transition period for the analogue to digital television switchover may not be the same for all countries;
+d) that the time-frame and transition period for the analogue to digital television switchover may not be the same for all countries;

-f) that there is a need for countries to assess the consequences of a new allocation for the mobile service below 790 MHz on the equitable access to spectrum in the GE06 Plan,
+e) that questions of equitable access to spectrum in the GE06 Plan can be resolved on a bilateral or multilateral basis;

+f) that in some countries, use of the band 694-790 MHz by the mobile service may necessitate modification of the GE06 Plan in the band 470-694 MHz to compensate for spectrum losses on the part of the broadcasting service,

 resolves